 How to Uninstall Grammarly on Mac with a Few Clicks

 The last method of the app removal will allow you to not only to uninstall Grammarly on your Mac, but also to uninstall Grammarly extensions from any of your browsers.
 This is possible, thanks to App Cleaner & Uninstaller.
-App Cleaner & Uninstaller is a free application, which allows you to uninstall programs completely, find and remove apps leftovers, as well as to remove users extensions.
-Download App Cleaner from the Mac App Store and follow these instructions:
+App Cleaner & Uninstaller is a special tool, which allows you to uninstall programs completely, find and remove apps leftovers, as well as to remove users extensions.
+Download the free trial of App Cleaner and follow these instructions:

 - Launch App Cleaner & Uninstaller.
 It will automatically scan your Mac for apps, their service files and installed extensions.